AndrewConway/ConcreteSTV/margins.md

 concrete_stv --modification 1 NSWECLocalGov2021 Albury_NSWECLocalGov2021.vchange
 ```
 This creates a file `Albury_NSWECLocalGov2021_1_NSWECLocalGov2021.transcript` of the modified
-transcript.
+transcript - the `--modification 1` command specifies that we want to apply the first modification in the .vchange file.
 We can look at these two transcripts in the same Viewer.html by clicking on
 the `Browse...` button and selecting the desired .transcript file.

 Investigating the .transcript files shows that in the unmodified case, VAN DE VEN Henk